saval-security/Linux-Command-Line-Cheatsheet/README.md

 A curated list of commonly used linux commands, easily accessible in one location.
 I have used linux fairly often and am pretty comfortable using most of these commands.
 However I sometimes forget syntax/options for a particular command, and need to look it up.
 While most guides I've found under [resources](#resources) provide a lot of great information, the guides always seemed random in nature.
 I created this guide to attempt to help make some commands easier to read and find, and how they are commonly used (or at least how I've commonly used them).

+**_This is not the end all - be all guide for linux commands.
+Just some basic/advanced commands, with some options for how to commonly use them._**

+---

 ## Table of Contents

 - [File and Directory Commands](#file-and-directory-commands)